suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 Vulnerabilities with Internet of Things (IoT) devices have raised the need for a reliable and secure firmware update mechanism that is also suitable for constrained devices.
 To protect firmware images the SUIT manifest format was developed {{I-D.ietf-suit-manifest}}.
-The SUIT manifest provides a bundle of metadata about the firmware for an IoT device, where to find the firmware image, and the devices to which it applies.
+It provides a bundle of metadata about the firmware for an IoT device, including where to find the firmware image, the devices to which it applies and a security wrapper.

-The SUIT information model {{RFC9124}} details the information that has to be offered by the SUIT manifest format.
-In addition to offering protection against modification, which is provided by a digital signature or a message authentication code, the firmware image may also be afforded confidentiality using encryption.
+{{RFC9124}} details the information that has to be provided by the SUIT manifest format.
+In addition to offering protection against modification, via a digital signature or a message authentication code, the firmware image may also be afforded confidentiality using encryption.

 Encryption prevents third parties, including attackers, from gaining access to the firmware binary.
 Hackers typically need intimate knowledge of the target firmware to mount their attacks.
-For example, return-oriented programming (ROP)
-{{ROP}} requires access to the binary and encryption makes it much more difficult to write exploits.
+For example, return-oriented programming (ROP) {{ROP}} requires access to the binary and encryption makes it much more difficult to write exploits.

-The SUIT manifest provides the data needed for authorized recipients of the firmware image to decrypt it.
-The firmware image is encrypted using a symmetric key.

-A symmetric key can be established using a variety of mechanisms; this document defines two approaches for use with the IETF SUIT manifest, namely:
+The firmware image is encrypted using a symmetric content encryption key, which can be established using a variety of mechanisms; this document defines two content key distribution algorithms for use with the IETF SUIT manifest, namely:

 - Ephemeral-Static (ES) Diffie-Hellman (DH), and
-- AES Key Wrap (AES-KW) with a pre-shared key-encryption key (KEK).
+- AES Key Wrap (AES-KW).

-The former relies on asymmetric key cryptography while the latter uses symmetric key cryptography for content key distribution.
+The former algorithm relies on asymmetric key cryptography while the latter uses symmetric key cryptography.

-Our goal was to reduce the number of content key distribution options and thereby increase interoperability between different SUIT manifest parser implementations.
+Our goal was to reduce the number of content key distribution algorithms and thereby increase interoperability between different SUIT manifest parser implementations.

 While the original motivating use case of this document was firmware encryption, SUIT manifests may require payloads other than firmware images to experience confidentiality protection, such as

 - software packages,
 - personalization data,
 - configuration data, and
 - machine learning models.

 Hence, the term payload is used to generically refer to those objects that may be subject to encryption.

 # Conventions and Terminology